smth-to-smb/owncloud_quickstart/readme.md

 ## Introduction

 owncloud is a cloud collaboration platform which can be deployed on your server facilities.
+The main purpose of using ownCloud is to share files between colleagues.

 This Quickstart explains how to deploy Owncloud on a server and use it.

+> All information from this Quickstart is available on [ownCloud Documentation](https://doc.owncloud.com/) page.

-After you have read this Quickstart, you will learn how to:
+After you have read this document, you will learn how to:

-- install owncloud on your server,
+- install ownCloud on your server,
-- enable users to connect to the installed Owncloud instance,
+- enable users to connect to the installed ownCloud instance,
 - manage users accounts on the installed instance.

-As a user, you will learn how to connect to owncloud using desktop and mobile clients.
+As a user, you will learn how to connect to ownCloud using desktop and mobile clients.

-## System and software requirements

-Before installation, verify system and software requirements on [System Requirements page](https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html).

-## Installing ownCloud
+## Installing ownCloud server

-You can install ownCloud either using Docker or manually.
+You can install ownCloud either using a Docker image or manually.

+### System and software requirements

+Before installation, verify system and software requirements on [Software requirements](https://doc.owncloud.org/server/10.0/admin_manual/installation/system_requirements.html) page.

 ### Docker installation

 Download a Docker image from the [official ownCloud Docker](https://hub.docker.com/r/owncloud/server/) page.

-Prepare separate MariaDB and Redis containers and data volume in the host filesystem.
-The configuration:
+Prepare separate Docker containers for MariaDB/MySQL and Redis, as well as data volume in the host filesystem.
+The configuration of ownCloud:

-- exposes ports 8080, allowing for HTTP connections,
+- exposes port 8080, allowing for HTTP connections,

-- mounts the data and MySQL data directories on the host for persistent storage.
+- mounts the data and MariaDB/MySQL data directories on the host for persistent storage.

 Create a new project directory and download `docker-compose.yml` from [the ownCloud Docker GitHub repository](https://github.com/owncloud-docker/server.git).